cfengine/documentation/reference/functions/maparray.markdown

 **Return type**: `slist`

-**Description**: Returns a list with each array element modified by a pattern.
+**Description:** Returns a list with each array element modified by a pattern.

 The `$(this.k)` and `$(this.v)` variables expand to the key and value of the array element, similar to the way `this` is available for `maplist`.